In this article you’ll learn everything you need about how to use yoga blocks and which are the best ones to buy.

 Many yogis have tight hamstrings and significant low back or knee pain.
 It is a bad idea to collapse the back while forcing the hands to the floor.
 Using a yoga block in Standing Forward Fold helps shift weight into the hands and relieve any stress on the lower back.
 It also increases the range of motion in your hips over time while keeping the strain off your spine.

-How to Do Standing Forward Fold (Uttanasana) with a Block Support:
+Standing Forward Fold (Uttanasana) with a Block Support:

 - Start standing in Mountain Pose, with feet hips width apart and a yoga block on the floor in front of you